aldica/aldica/docs/GettingStarted-Tomcat.md

 WantedBy=multi-user.target
 ```

+The `JAVA_OPTS` line contains a number of extra options which are needed by aldica.

+_Note: If Java 11 is used, a number of extra flags are needed when
+configuring the JVM.
+Please see [this](Configuration-JVMProperties.md)
+for more details._

-Make sure to change the environment variables in the above file as needed.
-Reload the systemd
+Make sure to change the environment variables (e.g. the `-Xmx` setting) in the above
-configuration with:
+file as needed.
+Reload the systemd configuration with:
 ```
 $ sudo systemctl daemon-reload
 ```